kdeldycke/kevin-deldycke-blog/content/posts/how-to-backup-mirror-a-public-svn-repository.md

     :::bash
     $ svk sync //local

-That's all !
+That's all!

 To update your locale repository with the latest set of changes from the remote one, just run the previous command from time to time.

-Now you can play with your local repository (`/home/user/.svk/local` in this exemple) as if it was a normal SVN repository !
+Now you can play with your local repository (`/home/user/.svk/local` in this exemple) as if it was a normal SVN repository!

 **_Update_**: If you want to generate a vanilla SVN dump out of your SVK local mirror, as suggest by [Thomas Mølhave](http://moelhave.dk) in his